cordialgerm/foe_foundry/data/5e_canonical/noble.md

 **Nobles** wield great authority and influence as members of the upper class, possessing wealth and connections that can make them as powerful as monarchs and generals.
 A noble often travels in the company of guards, as well as servants who are commoners.

-The noble's statistics can also be used to represent **courtiers** who aren't of noble birth.
+The noble's statistics can also be used to represent **courtiers** who aren't of noble birth.</statblock>